Medical Malpractice Lawyer

 Our verdicts and settlements in medical malpractice cases include:

-- $9 Million jury verdict in medical malpractice case
+- $9 Million jury verdict in a medical malpractice case

-- $7.5 Million settlement in medical malpractice action against New York hospital involving brain damage sustained by 7-year-old child after surgery
+- $7.5 Million settlement in a medical malpractice action against New York hospital involving brain damage sustained by 7-year-old child after surgery

 - $7,150,000 Settlement Reached in Medical Malpractice/Wrongful Birth Case